Azure-Samples/azure-sql-db-django/README.md

 Execute the below command, to start the development web server on the local machine.
 By default, the server runs on port 8000 on the IP address 127.0.0.1.
 You can pass in an IP address and port number explicitly.

-Inititalze Django - this is needed only the first time
+Initialize Django - this is needed only the first time

 ```python
 python manage.py migrate